hegdepavankumar/Cisco-Images-for-GNS3-and-EVE-NG/README.md

 <br>

-# Download the Fortigate Image in EVE-NG
+# Download the Fortigate Images For EVE-NG

 Adding a FortiGate firewall device in the EveNg platform requires several steps, including obtaining the FortiGate image, uploading it to EVE-NG, and configuring the device.